What is a Swamp Cooler?

 Why Swamp Coolers are Important?

 Evaporative coolers are an essential component of Industrial and commercial areas.
 They cool air through the evaporation of water.
-They use water and fans to suck in dry, hot air.
-The dry air is blown across a moistened pad.
-As the water evaporates into the air, the air’s temperature lowers.
-In dry climates, it provides the additional benefit of adding moisture to the air by acting as a built-in humidifier.
+Swamp coolers draw in dry, hot air using water and fans, then blow the air across a moistened pad.

 Common Swamp Cooler Problems